wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Abrir a IU do Hadoop

 Para monitorar o cluster, procure no sistema de arquivos e verifique os logs, clique em **IU do Hadoop** no console de Consulta do HDInsight.
-Consulte [Abrir o console de consulta do HDInsight](#open-hdinsight-query-console).
+Consulte [Abrir o console de Consulta do HDInsight](#open-hdinsight-query-console).

 ##Abrir a IU do Yarn